 Independent Study Ratio CalculationsInstructions, examples, and worksheets for calculating independent study ratios.

-In 2014–15, the independent study ratios were required to be calculated by grade span.
+In 2014-15, the independent study ratios were required to be calculated by grade span.
 However, due to the late timing of the 2014 legislation and late availability of the requisite instructions for making the calculations, LEAs had the option to calculate ratios by grade span or on an overall LEA-wide basis.
 Beginning fiscal year 2015–16, LEAs will be required to calculate the ratio only on an LEA-wide basis.
-Please refer to Education Code Section 51745.6 for latest language.
+Please refer to Education Code Section 51745.6 for the current language.

 County Offices of Education (COEs) prior year comparative ratio

 Assembly Bill 104 also changed the comparative ratio for COEs.
-COEs now compare their current year independent study ratio to the prior year ratio (was previously a current year ratio) of the high school or unified school district with the largest average daily attendance of pupils in that county.
+COEs now compare their current year independent ratio to the prior year ratio (was previously a current year ratio) of the high school or unified school district with the largest average daily attendance of pupils in that county.

 Course-Based Independent Study (CBIS)